 South Stack RSPB ReserveSouth Stack, Anglesey

 South Stack nature reserve is managed by the Royal Society for the Protection of Birds (RSPB).
-Its scenery is second to none with breathtaking views from atop the spectacularly rugged cliffs that make up this part of Anglesey's coastline.
+It's scenery is second to none with breathtaking views from the top of the spectacularly rugged cliffs that make up this part of Anglesey's coastline.
 The reserve is probably most famous for the thousands of seabirds that cling to its cliffs, but don’t be fooled there is plenty of family fun to be had here!

 You can’t walk far without hearing the chorus of seabirds that have made South Stack their home for the warmer months.
 Numerous guillemots, razorbills and kittiwakes can be seen and are usually the culprits behind the din!
 South Stack really is a bird watcher's paradise.
 But with the chance to see rare choughs or species such as the puffin - it makes bird watching a whole lot more inviting for the less avid watchers.
 We had a lot of fun searching along the cliff ridges and were lucky enough to spot 2 puffins on our last trip to South Stack; they never fail to put a smile on your face!

 Elin’s Tower information centre is based close to the cliffs not far from the main car park.
 From here you are able to observe the birds in relative warmth, as it tends to catch the breeze all year round.
 There is an upstairs viewing area and the RSPB provide binoculars and telescopes to give you a better chance to catch a glimpse of these sometimes rather reclusive feathery friends.
 You never know you could even spot the rare chough!
 If not the volunteers in the tower are always there to point you, or your binoculars, in the right direction and give you helpful hints.
-Interactive materials help keep the little ones occupied too and with live video footage of nests from around the reserve it is fascinating to see and is exciting as it’s not something you would normally be able to see!
+Interactive materials help keep the little ones occupied too, and with live video footage of nests from around the reserve it is fascinating and exciting to see.

 Throughout the year South Stack holds many family friendly events and activities tailored towards children; such as a butterfly walk, ‘meet the sheep’ and new for this year the Big Wild Sleepout.
-Big Wild Sleepout gives the opportunity to find your inner explorer; pack up your tent and spend the night on the nature reserve!
+This gives the opportunity to find your inner explorer; pack up your tent and spend the night on the nature reserve!

 Visitor Centre, shop and cafe